 - Those who want to lose weight.

-Major Ingredients: Plant based protein concentrate, grains, legumes, pea, soy etc.
+Major Ingredients: Plant-based protein concentrate, grains, legumes, peas, soy etc.

-How To Use Plant Based Protein: Stir a scoop into your favorite oatmeal bowl and add some fresh fruits on top!
+How To Use Plant-Based Protein: Stir a scoop into your favourite oatmeal bowl and add some fresh fruits!

 10. Brown Rice Protein

-People who are on a vegan or plant based diet should go for brown rice protein powder.
-It is high protein content just like whey protein but in a paint form.
+People on a vegan or plant-based diet should go for brown rice protein powder.
+It is high protein content, just like whey protein but in a paint form.
 It builds muscle strength and helps you lose fat.
-It’s ideal for people who workout daily or have some physical activity.
+It’s ideal for people who work out daily or have some physical activity.

 Who Should Take Brown Rice Protein:

-Major Ingredients: Brown rice protein concentrate, branched chain amino acids, carbs and fiber.
+Major Ingredients: Brown rice protein concentrate, branched-chain amino acids, carbs and fibre.